celebrate culture and community

 Forests Without Frontiers partners with The Children’s Forest to bring children into nature to plant trees.

-Modern research has shown the calming effects of nature on the nervous system, and the benefits of being outside in the wild, for even a short time, quickly become clear, with children excitedly engaging with their surrounds, lapping up new knowledge and proudly planting their trees (a mix of native species from hawthorn to oak).
+Research has shown the calming effects of nature on the nervous system, and the benefits of being outside in the wild, for even a short time, quickly become clear, with children excitedly engaging with their surrounds, lapping up new knowledge and proudly planting their trees (a mix of native species from hawthorn to oak).

 “It’s so special to watch the children plant trees with such care,” said Hailsham Primary Academy teaching assistant Mrs Peters.
 “They may live in or close to the countryside but most of them have never experienced it like this – taking their shoes off, playing in the soil, lighting fires.
 It’s something that will really stay with them, and they will be able to come back year after year, and maybe even bring their own children one day!”